scith/otranscribe_ynh/README.md

 ## oTranscribe for YunoHost
 This YunoHost app is the self-hosted version of oTranscribe (information below).
+Sources updated: 18-03-2015

 **[oTranscribe](http://oTranscribe.com/)** is a free web app designed to take the pain out of transcribing recorded interviews.